yungnickyoung/Java-Cheatsheet/README.md

 - Cannot be subclassed.
 Thus, no features can be inherited.

 ### `abstract` Keyword
+Can be applied to both methods and classes.
 #### Methods
 - Have no implementation.
 Implementation is provided by subclass.
 - Can never be `final` or `strict`